Postgres full-text search is Good Enough!

 (1 row)

-A column name can be used to create the tsvector based on our starting model.
-Let's assume that post can be written in different languages and post contains a column language.
+can be written in different languages and post contains a column language

 ALTER TABLE post ADD language text NOT NULL DEFAULT('english');